 Based in Richmond, Virginia, Reynolds Gallery has been exhibiting challenging contemporary art since 1977.
 The gallery was founded by Beverly Reynolds once she identified the need and opportunity for a contemporary art gallery in Richmond.
 Her first show included Alexander Calder gouaches and Max Ernst drawings.
-Over the next three decades, Reynolds Gallery grew into one of the most well-known Mid-Atlantic galleries, exhibiting many blue-chip artists like Ellsworth Kelly, John Baldessari, and Wolf Kahn.
+Over the next four decades, Reynolds Gallery grew into one of the most well-known Mid-Atlantic galleries, exhibiting many blue-chip artists like Ellsworth Kelly and John Baldessari.
 In addition, Reynolds Gallery represents regional artists from a rich pool of talent in Virginia, often professors and students from Virginia Commonwealth University.
 (VCUarts is ranked the number one public art school in the nation.)
 In 2014, Alice Livingston, Bev’s daughter, and Julia Monroe, former assistant director, took over as co-directors of the gallery.

 We continue our founder’s legacy of fierce commitment to exhibiting the highest caliber of artists and building lasting relationships with clients to make the experience of looking at art engaging and personal.
 Our strength lies in the broad spectrum of work we exhibit and our belief that art is a central component to life.
 Whether you’re a seasoned collector, a curious beginner, or simply passing through – we invite you to join us in our mission to inspire every day.